Clustered planarity testing revisited: Algorithm

 The difference between the original algorithm for planarity testing and our version for $c$-planarity testing is the following.
 To keep the drawing of $(G,T)$ clustered after every deformation, for every edge $e=v_1v_2$, we allow only those edge-vertex switches $(e,v)$ such that $v$ is a child of some vertex of the shortest path between $v_1$ and $v_2$ in $T$.
 Such vertices $v$ are precisely those that are not separated from $e$ by cluster boundaries.

 We also include \emph{edge-cluster switches} $(e,C)$ where $C$ is a child of some vertex of the shortest path between $v_1$ and $v_2$ in $T$.
 An edge-cluster switch $(e,C)$ moves $e$ over the whole topological disc representing $C$; see Figure~\ref{obr_2_2_switch_in_clustered}.
 Combinatorially, this is equivalent to performing all the edge-vertex switches $(e,v), v\in C$, simultaneously.
 The corresponding vector ${\bf w}_{(e,C)}$ is the sum of all ${\bf w}_{(e,v)}$ for $v\in C$.
 Therefore, the set of allowed switches generates a subspace $W_c$ of $W$.
 Since every allowed switch can be performed in every clustered drawing, every vector from $W_c$ can be realized by some continuous deformation.
 Moreover, every clustered drawing of $(G,T)$ can be obtained from any other clustered drawing of $(G,T)$ by a homeomorphism of the plane and by a sequence of finitely many continuous deformations of the edges, where each of the deformations can be represented by a subset of allowed switches.
-Our algorithm then tests whether ${\bf 0}\in {\bf v}+W_c$.
+Indeed, by~\cite[Theorem 1.18]{Sch13_hananitutte} or by the discussion of the original algorithm in previous paragraphs, the vectors $\mathbf{v}$ and $\mathbf{v'}$ corresponding to two clustered drawings $\mathcal{D}$ and $\mathcal{D}'$ of $(G,T)$ differ by a vector $\mathbf{w}\in W$.
+We claim that $\mathbf{w}\in W_c$.
+Suppose that $\mathcal{D}$ and $\mathcal{D}'$ have the same vertices.
+Let $e$ be an edge of $G$, let $e_0$ be the curve representing $e$ in $\mathcal{D}$, and let $e_1$ be the curve representing $e$ in $\mathcal{D}'$.
+Let $\gamma$ be the closed curve obtained by joining $e_0$ and $e_1$.
+Let $S$ be the set of vertices of $G$ ``inside'' $\gamma$; see Subsection~\ref{sub_proof_of_theorem2} part 2) for the definition.
+For every cluster $C$ that $e$ cannot cross, all the vertices of $C$ belong to the same connected region of $\mathbb{R}^2\setminus \gamma$; in particular, they are all ``inside'' or all ``outside'' $\gamma$.
+For every cluster $C$ whose vertices are ``inside'' $\gamma$, we perform the switch $(e,C)$ and perform the corresponding deformation on the curve $e_0$.
+Let $e_{1/2}$ be the resulting curve.
+The closed curve obtained by joining $e_{1/2}$ and $e_1$ has all the vertices of $G$ ``outside''.
+Therefore, if we now deform $e_{1/2}$ to $e_1$ arbitrarily, every vertex will be crossed an even number of times, so no changes in the parity of crossings between independent edges will occur.